emoncms/emoncms/docs/user_guide/daily-kwh.md

 The same options can be used in dashboards for the same output.

-All of the visualisations in emoncms that make use of daily data also support this approach including: SimpleZoom, Stacked, StackedSolar, Zoom and OrderBars.
+All of the visualization in emoncms that make use of daily data also support this approach including: SimpleZoom, Stacked, StackedSolar, Zoom and OrderBars.

 The **Graph module** (set as default data viewer on the emonPi/emonBase and Emoncms.org) can also be used to create kWh per day bar graph from cumultive Wh / kWh data: